Skip to content

 This is a key fleet management requirement with a view of reducing the maintenance and operational costs with better data from CPK (Cost per Kilometer), TCO (Total cost of operations per KM), etc in reducing costs yet improving utilization and productivity.

 Some proposals and projects are underway on Kelani Valley and Southern lines.
-However, no firm action plan in place although there are several agencies work on it.
-What we need is not the ad-hoc changes, a complete restructuring with electrification and privatization.
+However, no firm action plan is in place although there are several agencies working on it.
+What we need is not ad-hoc changes, but a complete restructuring with electrification and privatization.

 This has been a controversy during the previous term.
 Our opinion has been mentioned here. https://mobility.lk/2020/06/20/lrt-yes-or-no/